| BWV 187 Es wartet alles auf dich

 What doth the flood not bear?
 The streams and seas are teeming.

 Who feedeth such a toll,

-And who can then supply them with the needs of nature?
+And who can well the needs of nature give them?

 Can any monarch set his sights upon such honor?